 The Company made an accounting policy election to exclude accrued interest receivable from the amortized cost basis of loans and securities subject to evaluation for the related allowance for credit losses.
-Accrued interest receivable on loans is reported as a component of other assets on the consolidated balance sheets, totaled \$1,396,949 at December 31, 2023 and is excluded from the estimate of credit losses.
-Accrued interest receivable on securities, also a component of other assets on the consolidated balance sheets, totaled \$274,503 at December 31, 2023 and is excluded from the estimate of credit losses.
+Accrued interest receivable on loans, reported as a component of other assets on the consolidated balance sheets, totaled \$1,367,421 and \$1,396,949 at December 31, 2024 and 2023, respectively, and is excluded from the estimate of credit losses.
+Accrued interest receivable on securities, also a component of other assets on the consolidated balance sheets, totaled \$248,404 and \$274,503 at December 31, 2024 and 2023, respectively, and is excluded from the estimate of credit losses.